 AEOCKY 50 Pint Compressor Dehumidifier with Drain Hose

 AEOCKY’s 50-pint dehumidifier suits you if you want set-and-forget moisture control.
 You get a compressor unit that handles up to 3,500 square feet, so it works well in basements, bedrooms, bathrooms, and garages.
 It can pull 50 pints a day in extreme heat and 38 pints in damp basement conditions.
-You’ll save energy too, since it can cut use by up to 50%.
+You may save energy too, since the listing claims it can cut use by up to 50% compared with less efficient operation.
 Quiet at about 40dB, it won’t disrupt sleep.
 Use the drain hose for continuous flow, or empty the tank manually.

 Best For: Homeowners who want a quiet, energy-efficient, set-and-forget dehumidifier for large spaces like basements, bedrooms, bathrooms, and garages.